-Then use tissue paper cut into squares for the ‘pieces’ of the heart.
+Then, cut out squares from different colored tissue paper for the ‘pieces’ of the heart.
 Depending on the age of your students, you may like to have these pre-cut or let them just tear small pieces on their own!

-Here’s a video to show how easy it is to make this card using our free template download:
+Here’s a video to show how to make this card using our template download:

 Colorful Heart Booklet

-These heart booklets are just gorgeous!
-They are quite easy to create, check out the video at the end of this blog to see just how easy it is, especially when you use our FREE Heart Template!
+We are in love with these heart booklets and they are quite easy to create!
+Check out the video at the end of this blog to see just how easy it is, especially when you use our FREE Heart Template!

-Instead of creating these heart booklets for someone special, students could create this for themselves.
-I like the idea of the students writing their names on the heart booklet and then passing it around the classroom and having their classmates write nice compliments about them inside the booklet.
+Instead of creating these heart booklets for someone special, students could create one for themselves.
+I like the idea of the students writing their names on the heart booklet and then passing it around the classroom and having their classmates write nice compliments inside.
 A nice keepsake the students can keep and look back on!

-Here are all three put into a gorgeous video explaining how to create each activity:
+Here is a quick video explaining how to create all three!

 For more activities, check out our blog, 13 Valentine’s Craft Ideas and Decorations for the Classroom.